Approximating Minimum Cost Connectivity Orientation and Augmentation: Approximation Algorithm for -orientable subgraph

-Analogously to Jain \cite{jain}, extreme point solutions to \eqref{lp} will be characterized by a family of linearly independent binding partition and co-partition constraints admitting special structural properties.
-For two partitions or co-partitions $\P$ and $\Q$, we say that $\P$ and $\Q$ are {\em cross-free}, if $\P\cup \Q$ is a cross-free family.
-This is a natural and desirable property of the family of binding constraints; however, we will need a stronger notion, called {\em strongly cross-free}, as defined below.
-Nevertheless, observe that cross-freeness already guarantees the following property; the straightforward proof is omitted. \begin{claim} Assume $\P$ and $\Q$ are cross-free partitions or co-partitions.
-For the subpartitions $\tilde\P$ and $\tilde\Q$ as defined above, $\tilde\P\cup \tilde\Q$ is a laminar family.
-Further, the sets $\supp(\tilde\P)$ and $\supp(\tilde\Q)$ are either disjoint, or one of them contains the other. \end{claim}
+Note that if $\P$ is a partition then $\supp(\tilde \P)=\bar P_1$, whereas if $\P$ is a co-partition then $\supp(\tilde \P)=P_1$.
+The next claim summarizes simple properties of cross-free partitions and co-partitions. \begin{claim} Assume $\P$ and $\Q$ are cross-free partitions or co-partitions.
+For the sub-partitions $\tilde\P$ and $\tilde\Q$ as defined above, $\tilde\P\cup \tilde\Q$ is a laminar family.
+Further, the sets $\supp(\tilde\P)$ and $\supp(\tilde\Q)$ are either disjoint, or one of them contains the other. \end{claim} \begin{proof} As noted above, complementing sets in a cross-free family keeps cross-freeness, hence $\tilde\P\cup \tilde\Q$ is cross-free.
+The root $r$ is not contained in any of these sets, implying laminarity.
+This also implies the last claim. \end{proof}

+The sub-partition $\Q$ \emph{dominates} the sub-partition $\P$, if every part of $\P$ is a subset of some part of $\Q$.
+We further say that $\Q$ {\em strongly dominates} $\P$, if every part of $\P$ is a subset of the same part $Q\in\Q$, that is, $\supp(\P)\subseteq Q$ for some $Q\in\Q$.
+The following transitivity properties are straightforward and allows us to deal with partitions and co-partitions in an unified manner in many cases. \begin{claim} Consider sub-partitions $\P$, $\Q$ and $\R$.
+If $\Q$ dominates $\P$ and $\R$ dominates $\Q$, then $\R$ also dominates $\P$.
+Further, if $\Q$ dominates $\P$ and $\R$ strongly dominates $\Q$, then $\R$ strongly dominates $\P$.
+Similarly, if $\Q$ strongly dominates $\P$ and $\R$ dominates $\Q$, then $\R$ strongly dominates $\P$. \end{claim}

+We are ready to introduce the notion of strong cross-freeness. \begin{definition} Consider two partitions or co-partitions $\P$ and $\Q$ with associated sub-partitions $\tilde\P$ and $\tilde\Q$.
+We say that $\P$ and $\Q$ are \emph{strongly cross-free}, if \begin{itemize} \item $\P\cup \Q$ is a cross-free family, and further \item if $\P$ and $\Q$ are both partitions or both co-partitions, then the associated sub-partitions $\tilde\P$ and $\tilde\Q$ are either disjoint or one of them dominates the other; \item if one of $\P$ and $\Q$ is a partition and the other is a co-partition, then $\tilde\P$ and $\tilde\Q$ are either disjoint or one of them strongly dominates the other. \end{itemize} A family $\aP$ of partitions and co-partitions is strongly cross-free, if any two of its members are strongly cross-free. \end{definition}

+As an example, consider Figures~\ref{fig:uncrossing1} and \ref{fig:uncrossing2}.
+In Figure~\ref{fig:uncrossing1}, the two partitions $\P$ and $\Q$ are {\em not} strongly cross-free since none dominates the other and $\tilde\P$ and $\tilde \Q$ are not disjoint.
+This is despite the fact that $\P\cup\Q$ is a cross-free family.
+However, both of them are strongly cross-free with both $\P\vee \Q$ and $\P\wedge\Q$, which are also strongly cross-free with each other (these uncrossed sub-partitions will be defined in Section~\ref{sec:cross-free}).
+Figure~\ref{fig:uncrossing2} illustrates a partition $\P$ and a co-partition $\Q$ that are not strongly cross-free, yet both of them are strongly cross-free with all of $\R_1$, $\R_2$ and $\R_3$.
+Also, the $\R_i$'s are pairwise strongly cross-free.